rsbandhu/Insight_tweet_prediction/README.md

 # insight_tweet_prediction
-Prediction of probability of different engagement modes to tweets displayed on Home Timeline
+Prediction of probability of Retweet engagement modes to tweets displayed on Home Timeline

 ## Installation